 No problem!
 To fix a curdled vanilla custard sauce, you can blend the sauce to help regain that silky texture.
 An immersion blender is the easiest, but you can also pour it into a regular blender, just be careful as the custard sauce is hot.
 We will also strain the sauce before serving, so you don't have to worry about small imperfections.

-And at last; How to Make a Perfectly Silky Smooth Crème Anglaise
+And at last; How to make this recipe

 In a large saucepan, add heavy cream, milk and one cut open vanilla bean with its pods (1).
 On medium low heat, bring this to a simmer.

 In a large bowl, whisk together sugar and egg yolks (2).
 Slowly pour in the milk mixture while constantly whisking (3).
 Pouring slowly prevents the eggs to get cooked.

 Pour all this back into the saucepan to thicken (4).
 On medium low heat, while constantly whisking, for about 7-10 minutes.
 It's thick enough once you can coat the back of a spoon, run your finger along it and if the streak is still there, that's the spot.